Mr. Moon | Theater

 Stage design: Bin Xu and Nora Tinholt

-So let’s laugh at brave Mr. Moon, because tomorrow he’ll be gone again, and you’ll be able to get on with your life.
-It will feel like waking up from a dream – neither beautiful nor bad, just a little disturbing.
+So let's laugh at this moment of bravery – because tomorrow we’ll be gone and your lives will resume their natural course.
+Like after a dream: neither good, nor bad, just a little disturbing.